varun19gautam/srizon-facebook-album/readme.txt

 = Pro Version =
 Pro version shows All the images from each album and all the album vovers from each gallery.
 Image descriptions are also fetched for showing as image caption on lightbox.

-* Got to http://www.srizon.com/wordpress-plugin/srizon-facebook-album to get the pro version
+* Go to: http://www.srizon.com/wordpress-plugin/srizon-facebook-album to get the pro version

 == Installation ==